Marisa Acocella Marchetto: Career

-After Marchetto graduated from the Pratt Institute she went on to work as an art director at J. Walter Thompson, a major Madison Avenue agency.
+After graduating from the Pratt Institute, Acocella became an art director at J. Walter Thompson, a major Madison Avenue agency.
 There she met colleague Robert Kirshenbuam.
-After working at J. Walter Thompson for four years, Marchetto and Kirshenbuam left and became founders of Kirshenbuam and Bond, a boutique ad agency.
-After a few years at the ad agency, Marchetto moved on to be a senior vice president at Young & Rubicam.
+After working together at J. Walter Thompson for four years, Acocella and Kirshenbuam left and founded Kirshenbuam and Bond, a boutique ad agency.
+After a few years there, however, Acocella moved on to become a senior vice president at Young & Rubicam.

-While at Young & Rubicam, Marchetto began to create a comic strip titled She.
-The heroine in the comic strip served as her alter ego, and in 1993 the strip became a regular feature in the women's magazine Mirabella.
-The cartoon strip followed the heroine with her struggles of what to wear and questioning her choices in life.
-Marchetto took a leave of absence from her job at Young & Rubicam to work on her graphic novel, Just Who the Hell is She, Anyway?
+While at Young & Rubicam, she began a comic strip entitled She.
+Its heroine served as her alter ego, and, beginning in 1993. the strip became a regular feature in the women's magazine Mirabella.
+The cartoon followed the heroine's struggles with what to wear and how to handle life choices.
+Acocella took a leave of absence from her job at Young & Rubicam to work on her graphic novel, Just Who the Hell is She, Anyway?
 The Autobiography of She, featuring the same character "She" from the Mirabella strip.
-After publishing Just Who the Hell is She, Anyway? in 1994, Marchetto never returned to her job at Young & Rubicam.
+But Acocella never returned to her job at Young & Rubicam after publication of the book, in 1994.

-In the period 2000–2001, Acocella produced the semi-regular comics journalism strip The Strip for The New York Times, often on the topic of fashion.
+In the period spanning from 2000 to 2001, Acocella produced semi-regular comics journalism, a column called The Strip, for The New York Times, often on fashion topics.

-In 2006 Knopf released Marchetto's graphic memoir, Cancer Vixen: A True Story, about her 2004-2005 battle with breast cancer.
-Details in the memoir include her seeking cancer treatment without health insurance, which she had allowed to lapse.
-Cancer Vixen was one of Times top ten graphic memoirs.
-Cancer Vixen was first published in Glamour magazine as a six-page cartoon.
-In 2006 released as a graphic memoir book which depicts a woman with cancer who chooses to live her life stylishly and fiercely, despite living with an illness.
-Marchetto's story is considered as a notable piece of literature in the breast cancer community.
-Her memoir has inspired the culture of not becoming a victim to breast cancer, but rather to be a "vixen."
-In 2013, HBO announced it was developing a Cancer Vixen film starring Cate Blanchett as Marisa Acocella Marchetto; as of 2020 the film is still in development.
+In 2006, Knopf released her graphic memoir, Cancer Vixen: A True Story, about her battle, in 2004 and 2005, with breast cancer.
+Details in the memoir include her seeking cancer treatment without health insurance, which she had let lapse.
+It was first published in Glamour magazine as a six-page cartoon.
+Then, in 2006, the expanded graphic memoir was released as a book, depicting a woman with cancer, who chooses to live her life stylishly and fiercely, despite the illness.
+Acocella's story has been embraced by the breast cancer community and has inspired many, in the face of this disease, to become "vixens," rather than victims.
+Cancer Vixen was named one ofTime's top ten graphic memoirs.
+In 2013, HBO announced it was developing a Cancer Vixen film starring Cate Blanchett as Marisa Acocella Marchetto, but, as of 2020, the film is still in development.

-Ann Tenna, released in September 2015 by Knopf, is a New York Times best-selling graphic novel about an influential gossip columnist who has a near-fatal accident.
+Her next book, Ann Tenna, released in September 2015 by Knopf, is a New York Times best-selling graphic novel about an influential gossip columnist who has a near-fatal accident.
 She is brought face-to-face with her higher self, who challenges her to change her life for the better.
-Marchetto has said that having a life-threatening breast cancer diagnosis informed the story arc of Ann Tenna.
+Marchetto has said that her life-threatening breast cancer diagnosis informed the story arc of Ann Tenna.

+The Big She-Bang: The Herstory of the Universe According to God the Mother was published in 2020 by Harper Collins.
+That graphic novel shares a story about rediscovering the Divine Female in order to bring balance back to the world.

-Marchetto currently is a cartoonist for The New Yorker.
+Acocella is currently a cartoonist for The New Yorker.